Classification of employees

 Factors that are typically included in performance review include the quality and quantity of an employee s work, strengths and areas for improvement, attitude and willingness to work, initiative and teamwork, attendance and reliability, problem solving skills, and ongoing professional growth and development.
 Additional areas may also be reviewed as they relate to specific jobs.
 A review may also be conducted in the event of a promotion or change in duties and responsibilities.

 Each job at Bluffton is placed in the appropriate category of the faculty or staff pay scale depending on the characteristics and responsibilities of the position.
 Prior work experience at Bluffton and elsewhere, and other employee qualifications, will affect the exact level of pay for each employee.
-As determined by that pay scale, employees normally receive annual experience-based increases in their compensation as their years of service at Bluffton increase (subject to certain limits.)
-These increases, as well as any wage changes due to promotion or changed job responsibilities, normally take effect September 1.
-Additional wage increases for employees will be reviewed annually as part of the university s budget-building process and become effective the following January, once fall enrollment numbers are final.
+As part of the university's budget-building process, once fall enrollment numbers are final and as budget allows, employees may receive annual increases to their compensation in January.
+Other wage increases may occur due to promotion or changed job responsibilities.
+Faculty promotions normally take effect September 1.

 Work and payroll procedures